 Asterisk is an application development framework.
-To build applications with Asterisk you should have basic understand of Linux/Unix system administration, be familiar with the fundamentals of VoIP and/or legacy telephony, and be comfortable with the basics of script programming.
+To build applications with Asterisk, you should have a basic understanding of Linux/Unix system administration, be familiar with the fundamentals of VoIP and/or legacy telephony, and be comfortable with the basics of script programming.

 Like any development framework, Asterisk has a learning curve.
 The following training courses and documentation will give you the understanding required to start building communication applications: